Jesus89/rainbow-experimental/README.md

 # Rainbow server

-Web wrapper for Python modules
+Web wrapper for Python modules.
+It generates a REST API from your Python class.

+It can be used with [Rainbow client](https://github.com/bqlabs/rainbow-client/).

 ## Installation